-WHEREAS, by 1852, Dr. Crumpler had moved to Massachusetts, where she worked as a nurse for the next eight years; and
+WHEREAS, in 1852, Dr. Crumpler moved to Massachusetts, where she worked as a nurse for the next eight years; and

-WHEREAS, in 1860, with recommendations by physicians with whom she had worked, Dr. Crumpler was admitted to the New England Female Medical College; and
+WHEREAS, with recommendations by physicians with whom she had worked, Dr. Crumpler was admitted to the New England Female Medical College in 1860; and

-WHEREAS, in 1864, upon graduation from the New England Female Medical College (now Boston University School of Medicine), Dr. Crumpler became the first Black American woman in the United States to earn an M.D. degree; and
+WHEREAS, upon graduation from the New England Female Medical College (now Boston University School of Medicine) in 1864, Dr. Crumpler became the first Black American woman in the United States to earn an M.D. degree; and

 WHEREAS, following the end of the Civil War in 1865, Dr. Crumpler felt that Richmond, Virginia, would be “a proper field for real missionary work” where she could “relieve the suffering of others”; and

-WHEREAS, Dr. Crumpler moved to Richmond, Virginia, where she worked alongside other Black physicians with the Freedmen’s Bureau, and missionary and community groups, to care for freed slaves who were routinely denied medical care by White physicians; and
+WHEREAS, Dr. Crumpler moved to Richmond, Virginia, where she worked alongside other Black physicians with the Freedmen’s Bureau missionary groups, and community groups, to care for freed slaves who were routinely denied medical care by White physicians; and